sundgenomics/sundgenomics.github.io/demux.md

 #### Standard demultiplexing
   * We will use bcl2fastq with standard options
+  * bcl2fastq -R $RAWRUN -o . -r 16 -p 16 --sample-sheet samplesheet.csv --no-lane-splitting

 #### Custom demultiplexing
-  * We will add a regular expression to specific the structure of the runs and what we want to expect (e.g. index, read, UMI, etc.)
+  * We will add a regular expression to specify the structure of the reads and indices and what we want to extract (e.g. parts of index and read), typically
+  * bcl2fastq -R $RAWRUN -o . -r 16 -p 16 --sample-sheet samplesheet.csv --no-lane-splitting --use-bases-mask REGULAR_EXPRESSION --create-fastq-for-index-reads --mask-short-adapter-reads=8
+  * In this case, you do need to specify in the request form the regular expression you want us to use with the --use-bases-mask option
+    * E.g. TTchem single-read single-indexed: Y*,I8Y11
+    * E.g. TTchem single-read dual-indexed: Y*,I8Y11,I8

 ### How does indexed sequencing work

+To get all the details of indexed sequencing, you can read more from the [https://dnatech.genomecenter.ucdavis.edu/wp-content/uploads/2019/02/indexed-sequencing-overview-guide-15057455-04-Illumina-pages1to8.pdf](Illumina documentation here).
+Let's just show here the illustration of single and dual-indexed sequencing.

 This is an illustration of single-indexed library sequencing.